 Looks like you are using an old version of Internet Explorer - Please update your browser

-Our failure to remember unimportant details isn’t a sign of senility.
-It shows our brain is working quite well, sorting out things that matter!
+Our failure to remember where we parked the car isn’t necessarily a sign of senility.
+It shows our brain is working quite well, sorting out things that really matter in life!

 “Where’d I park my car?”